 New PI Onboarding Process

-Whether you’re just starting your career, or you’re transferring from another institution, we are committed to ensuring that you, your team, and your projects are successful.
+Whether you’re just starting your career or you’re transferring to the University of Michigan from another institution, we are committed to ensuring that you, your team, and your projects are successful.

 Our team of dedicated professionals, who touch virtually every facet of animal care and use at the university, are here to serve as your partners in the conduct of responsible research.

-To better understand the unique needs of each new Principal Investigator (PI) coming to the University of Michigan, the Animal Care & Use Program has streamlined the onboarding process to help facilitate a smooth transition to the university.
+To better understand the unique needs of each new Principal Investigator (PI) coming to the University of Michigan (U-M), the Animal Care & Use Program has streamlined the onboarding process to help facilitate a smooth transition to the university.

 New PI Onboarding Request Form

-Please complete the New PI Onboarding Request Form to the best of your ability.
-This will help our team better understand your unique research needs and aid in the preparation of your laboratory space.
-Completing this form will also initiate the process of granting you access to eRAM, U-M’s system for managing all animal use protocols.
+All Principal Investigators (PIs) who are new to the University of Michigan should complete the New PI Onboarding Request Form.
+Completing this form will help us better understand your unique research needs and will also initiate the process of granting access to eRAM, U-M’s system for managing all animal use protocols.

 Following these initial meetings, our QA and Animal Husbandry Teams will share information about your research with our program partners (referenced below) to initiate the necessary next steps in the onboarding process.